FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

       <tr>
          <td>workingdir         </td>
          <td>string         </td>
          <td><p>There are two supported formats.
-For either, the workingdir field must start with <span class="code">s3://</span> and be followed by the designated items in the order listed:</p>
+For either, the workingdir field must start with <code>s3://</code> and be followed by the designated items in the order listed:</p>
 <ul>
 <li><code>s3://bucket.region</code><br />